Identifiability of Hierarchical Latent Attribute Models: Model Setup and Examples

-Such a disjunctive relationship is often assumed in psychiatric measurement.
-Assumptions \eqref{eq-or} and \eqref{eq-item} yield the Deterministic Input Noisy output ``Or'' (DINO) model in cognitive diagnosis \citep{templin2006measurement}.
-In the Boolean matrix factorization literature, a similar model was proposed by \cite{rava2016boolean,ormachine2017}.
-Adapted to the terminology here, \cite{ormachine2017} assumes the ideal response takes the form $\Gamma_{\qq_j,\aaa}=1-\prod_{k=1}^K(1-\alpha_k q_{j,k})$, which is equivalent to \eqref{eq-or}, while \cite{ormachine2017} constrains all the item-level noise parameters to be the same.
+Such a disjunctive relationship is often assumed in psychiatric measurement of mental disorders \citep{templin2006measurement,dela2018}.
+With $\Gamma_{\bq_j,\aaa}$ in \eqref{eq-or}, the uncertainty of the responses is modeled by the item-specific parameters as defined in \eqref{eq-item}.
+In the Boolean matrix factorization literature, a similar model was proposed \citep{rava2016boolean,ormachine2017}.
+Adapted to the terminology here, \cite{ormachine2017} assumes the ideal response takes the form

-One can see from the last equivalent formulation of the OR-model that its ideal response is symmetric about the two vectors $\aaa$ and $\qq_j$; while for the AND-model this is not the case.
-There is an interesting duality \citep{chen2015statistical} between the AND-model and the OR-model that $\Gamma^{\myor}_{\qq_j,\aaa} = 1-\Gamma^{\myand}_{\qq_j,\one-\aaa}$.
-Due to this duality, we next will focus on the asymmetric AND-model without loss of generality.